-rRNA and ribosomes are two different entities that work together in cellular functions.
-That means the two entities should have different characteristics, yet those may not be very familiar for many of you.
-Therefore, it would be of great importance to present the characteristics of those, and discuss the exhibited differences between rRNA and ribosomes.
+rRNA and ribosomes are two different entities that work together in cellular functions, especially in the translation process of living organisms.
+One is a macromolecule while the other is a small organelle which is extremely important.
+These two entities possess different characteristics, yet they may not be very familiar for many of you.
+Therefore, it would be of great importance to present their characteristics and discuss the difference between rRNA and ribosomes as well.

-Ribosomes are amongst the smallest organelles in a cell with a size of about 20 nanometres.
-Despite its small size compared to other organelles, it is composed of complex and large molecules of RNA and proteins, which are playing vital roles in the process of protein synthesis.
-Those complex RNA and proteins are called ribonucleic proteins.
+Ribosomes are amongst the smallest organelles in a cell with a size of about 20 nanometers.
+Despite its small size compared to other organelles, it constitutes of complex and large molecules of RNA and proteins, which play vital roles in the process of protein synthesis.
+These complex RNA and proteins are collectively referred to as ribonucleic proteins.

 Ribosomes are present in all the living cells including both prokaryotes and eukaryotes.
-Those are predominantly found attached to RER (rough endoplasmic reticulum) and rarely as free organelles in the cytoplasm.
-When they are associated with RER, the attachment is not permanent as it is in a state of attached and detached with RER surface.
+However, prokaryotic and eukaryotic ribosomes differ structurally with each other.
+Prokaryotic ribosomes are 70S while eukaryotic ribosomes are 80S.
+Ribosomes are predominantly found attached to RER (rough endoplasmic reticulum) and rarely as free organelles in the cytoplasm.
+However, the attachment of ribosomes with RER is not permanent since the attachment is in a state of attached and detached with RER surface.